Security Model

 How the pieces fit together

 Use Tokens to choose the credential family and understand permission reduction.
 Use Fine-grained tokens when a backend must delegate a narrower tunnel capability to a browser, device, worker, or tenant.
+Use mTLS when runtime authentication should be bound to client certificates.
 Use Access policies for project-wide runtime requirements that should apply even when a token would otherwise allow an operation.

 HTTP tunnels

 This edge enforcement is documented in HTTP tunnel authentication.
-That page uses the same token model described here: API permissions control access to platform APIs, while tunnel permissions and tunnel grants control runtime access enforced by the engine.
+That page uses the same token model described here: API permissions control access to platform APIs, while runtime permissions and resources.tunnels boundaries control access enforced by the engine.

 Transport security